u-boot/u-boot/tools/binman/binman.rst

 Binman can make use of external command-line tools to handle processing of entry contents or to generate entry contents.
 These tools are executed using the 'tools' module's Run() method.
-The tools generally must exist on the PATH, but the --toolpath option can be used to specify additional search paths to use.
+The tools must exist on the PATH, but the --toolpath option can be used to specify additional search paths to use.
 This option can be specified multiple times to add more than one path.

-For some compile tools binman will use the versions specified by commonly-used environment variables like CC and HOSTCC for the C compiler, based on whether the tool's output will be used for the target or for the host machine.
-If those aren't given, it will also try to derive target-specific versions from the CROSS_COMPILE environment variable during a cross-compilation.
+For some compile tools binman will use the versions specified by commonly used environment variables like CC and HOSTCC for the C compiler, based on whether the tool's output will be used for the target or for the host machine.
+If those are not given, it will also try to derive target-specific versions from the CROSS_COMPILE environment variable during a cross-compilation.

 If the tool is not available in the path you can use BINMAN_TOOLPATHS to specify